azurecitadel/azurecitadel.github.io/_posts/2019-05-28-azure-policy.md

 The aim is to cover some of the governance aspects around management group organisation, role assignments and policy assignments, as well as the provision of standard share services.

-And they will be aimed at gwo levels, for either simpler and smaller businesses, or for more scalable organisations using the hub and spoke topology.
+And they will be aimed at two levels, for either simpler and smaller businesses, or for more scalable organisations using the hub and spoke topology.

 Enjoy!